kie4280/parallel-proj/README.md

 # Final Project

 This is the repo for our final project.
-The proposal is in the proposal folder with the name of proposal.pdf
+The proposal is in the proposal folder with the name of proposal.pdf.
+Our final result is in the PP_final_report.pdf

 ## Building this project